 What if I can’t commit an entire week or two, but I still want to be involved?

 If you want to be involved with SPLKA, but don’t have as much consecutive time as you’d need to be a Resident Volunteer Keeper, there are still options available.
-Read below to learn about the day-long commitments of being a Lighthouse Seeker, or Daykeeper!
+Read below to learn about the day-long commitments of being a Lighthouse Day Keeper!

 The “Lighthouse Seekers” group was formed in 1999 with about 40 members and a goal to someday see Little Sable Point open to the public.
 That goal was reached and in 2006, after joining with SPLKA, Little Sable Point (LSP) was open for visitors.
 The Seekers continue to meet as a local Lighthouse group.
-Many members volunteer at LSP on Mondays and Tuesdays from May through Sept as part of the SPLKA volunteer program.
-Activities, besides volunteering at the Lighthouse, include: beach clean-up at LSP the second Monday of each month from April to Sept, an annual lighthouse trip in June, a potluck in July, a Sept. potluck and meeting at LSP, an Oct. potluck and meeting at BSP, a Dec. lunch and planning meeting.
-Membership has grown and now over 100 newsletters are sent out each year.
-Membership to the Lighthouse Seekers is only $10 a year for the entire family and includes two newsletters and two activity reminder cards sent throughout the year.
-The money collected for dues goes back to the Lighthouse for further restoration projects.
-If you would like to join or have any questions, please contact firstname.lastname@example.org or 21-845-7417.
+Many members volunteer at LSP on Mondays and Thursdays from May through Sept as part of the SPLKA volunteer program.
+Activities, besides volunteering at the Lighthouse, include: beach clean-up, an annual lighthouse trip, and potluck planning meetings.
+Membership has grown and now over 100 newsletters are sent out each year from the seekers group to their membership.

 The exceptional “Little Sable Lighthouse Seekers” program at Little Sable Point is run by local members and day keepers, and their support allows us the opportunity to have this light open seven days a week in the peak season without burning out our resident volunteers.
 This offers increased exposure of the light to visitors, additional funds for operation through the tower tour admissions and the opportunity to more fully succeed in our mission goals.
 We appreciate the support that these volunteers and resident keepers offer our organization.